-The second appointment will take one to two hours, depending on the number of veneers there are to prepared.
+The second appointment will take one to two hours, depending on the number of veneers to prepare.
 Although the porcelain veneer is almost paper-thin, we mildly shape the teeth to allow for the added thickness.
 Approximately half a millimetre of the tooth is removed, which may require some local anaesthesia.
 We then make a mould of the teeth and send it to the laboratory for fabrication.
-In some cases, we'll fit a temporary veneer, allowing you to assess the shape, the fit and look of your new teeth.
+In some cases, we'll fit a temporary veneer, allowing you to assess your new teeth' shape, fit, and look.
 The permanent veneers should be ready in about two weeks.

 Depending on the number of veneers, the last appointment also takes around one to two hours.
 First, we place the veneers on your teeth with water or glycerine to check the fit and colour.
 If you are not happy, we can still ask the laboratory technician to make changes at this point.

 Once the colour and shape are determined, we are ready to apply the veneers.
 The teeth are cleaned with specific chemicals to achieve a bond.
 We use a special bonding cement between the teeth and veneers and cure it with a visible light beam.

 Maintenance of your new smile

 Keeping a good home care regimen ensures the best aesthetic success of your treatment.
 Don't be afraid that you will damage your veneers.
 Brush and floss as you usually would with a non-abrasive toothpaste.

 You may experience some sensitivity to hot and cold after fitting your veneers.
 This is due to the small amount of enamel left on the tooth after preparation.
 Sensitivity is normal and should dissipate within a week or two.
 If the sensitivity persists, please contact us.